What Are Google Shopping Ads? Best Practices Guide (2023)

 • choose between (or mix) automated and manual bidding

-• utilise the scheduling feature to meticulously tweak your campaigns on the go.
+• utilize the scheduling feature to meticulously tweak your campaigns on the go.

 As a result, you can structure campaigns in the following ways based on your stock, industry, market context, and business goals: